Traditional Wooden Snowshoes: Shapes, Designs, and Names

 A Green Mountain snowshoe is:

 The Green Mountain is the traditional form used most by modern snowshoe models.
-But, modern models use an aluminum frame instead of wood for the Green Mountain snowshoe.
+Thus, as noted above by Baker from Iverson Snowshoes, the Green Mountain snowshoe could offer a smooth transition from modern to traditional snowshoes.

 The narrow width of the Green Mountain decreases flotation, and you may sink more in deep snow.
 However, the design helps you go along narrow upland paths, and these ‘shoes stow conveniently on your backpack.